Into-The-Grey/RaidAssist/README.md

 RaidAssist uses an official, app-owned Bungie API key (like DIM and Braytech).
 You never need to register your own developer account or API key.

 * On first run, you'll log in with your Bungie account via secure OAuth.
+A window will pop up for you to approve access to your Destiny 2 profile.
 * Only a session token is stored locally; your credentials are never kept or shared.
 * All API requests go through the official app key. **No user registration or API key copying required.**
+* **OAuth redirect:** RaidAssist uses a secure, self-hosted HTTPS callback on `https://localhost:7777/callback` to handle authentication—no external server required.
+Self-signed SSL certificates are included for this purpose.

 **FAQ:**

 * *Is this safe?
 Will I get banned?* — Yes, it's safe.
 RaidAssist uses the public, documented API flows Bungie allows.
 * *Is my data private?* — Yes.
 Everything is local-only unless you choose to export/share it.
+* *Why do I see a browser SSL warning?* — The included `localhost.pem` cert is self-signed, so your browser may show a warning when authenticating.
+This is normal and safe for local use.

+#### Note on SSL Certificates

+This project includes `localhost.pem` and `localhost-key.pem` for local OAuth authentication with Bungie.
+These are self-signed and only used for development/testing.
+End users do **not** need to manage certificates or secrets.

 ---

 ## 🚧 Project Status & Alpha Notice

-**Alpha Release v0.1.0** — For early adopters, testers, and feedback.
+**Alpha Release v0.2.0** — For early adopters, testers, and feedback.
 Stable core, but you may encounter bugs or edge cases.

-* *Self-contained Python app, with EXE installer in progress.*
+* Self-contained Python app, with EXE installer and auto-authentication (no manual .env required for users!)
-* *Full roadmap and premium features (below) are on the way.*
+* Full roadmap and premium features (below) are on the way.

 ---